librariesio/conda-parser/README.md

  * Make your feature addition or bug fix.
  * Add tests if adding code.
  * Add documentation if necessary.
- * Make sure you run `isort -y && black .` before submitting a pull request.
+ * Make sure you run `black .` before submitting a pull request.
  * Send a pull request.
 Bonus points for topic branches.

 ## Copyright